HKiOnline/dftui/docs/characters_json_format.md

 ### Skill defaults

 Skills tell what characters can do.
-Below is are the skills and their default ratings.
+Below are the skills and their default ratings.

-Skills in the JSON-format character sheet are array of objects.
-Each object contain attributes and values of a single skill.
-Each skill has title, group and rating.
+Skills in the JSON-format character sheet are an array of objects.
+Each object contains attributes and values of a single skill.
+Each skill has title, group, and rating.
 Title is a string.
 In the example below are all the values a skill title can have.
-Skill group is a string, it can have value of mental, physical or social.
+Skill group is a string; it can have a value of mental, physical, or social.
 Rating is an integer number.
 The default is zero.

 All character spirit types use the same skills.

-Note: Dark Fate uses "larceny" insted of "burglary" as the skill title for burglary-skill.
+Note: Dark Fate uses "larceny" instead of "burglary" as the skill title for the burglary skill.

 ```json
 "skills": [